Dawid Szulczek: Warta Poznań

 On 8 November 2021, his contract was bought out by Ekstraklasa side Warta Poznań and he signed until the end of the season, with a two-year extension option.
 With Szulczek in charge, Warta escaped the relegation zone and finished the season in 11th.
 On 1 April 2022, his contract was extended until June 2024.

 Under Szulczek's tenure, which included an eighth-place finish at the end of the 2022–23 campaign, Warta has overperformed and managed to avoid relegation twice despite their limited transfer activity and having one of if not the lowest reported club budget in Ekstraklasa.
 He has received praise for his work, which has been cited as a catalyst for other top-level Polish clubs to hire young managers with no playing experience beyond lower divisions or youth level, such as Adrian Siemieniec, Daniel Myśliwiec, Dawid Szwarga or Gonçalo Feio.

 On 18 April 2024, amid ongoing media reports linking him with Cracovia, it was announced Szulczek would leave Warta at the end of his contract.
 He was unable to save Warta from relegation at the end of the 2023–24 season, as they lost 0–3 to Jagiellonia Białystok and were jumped in the standings by Korona Kielce following their away win over Lech Poznań on the last matchday.

 Ruch Chorzów

 On 27 August 2024, Szulczek was appointed manager of I liga side Ruch Chorzów, a club he supported as a child, on a deal until the end of June 2026.
 Ruch reached the 2024–25 Polish Cup semi-finals, where they were eliminated by eventual winners Legia Warsaw, but faltered in the league, resulting in a tenth-place finish.
 He left the club by mutual consent on 5 August 2025, two days after a 1–3 away loss to Śląsk Wrocław.

+Raków Częstochowa

+On 5 January 2026, Szulczek joined the coaching staff of Ekstraklasa club Raków Częstochowa as an assistant under newly appointed manager Łukasz Tomczyk.
+In May 2026, Dawid Kroczek replaced Tomczyk and retained Szulczek as part of his coaching staff.
+On 1 September 2026, a day after Kroczek's dismissal, Szulczek took charge of Raków on a caretaker basis.
+He took charge of two league matches, a 2–1 loss to Górnik Zabrze and a 1–0 defeat by Lech Poznań, before Tomasz Kaczmarek was appointed manager on 8 September.